This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 You can’t truly “sanitize” a sponge the way you would a countertop; however, you can clean them often and reduce bacteria.

 • Microwave Method: Wet the sponge first (very important, so it doesn’t catch fire), then microwave sponge on high for one minute.
-This can kill some harmful bacteria.
-According to the USDA, microwaving your sponges may help to reduce bacteria.
-But it doesn’t make the sponge germ-free.
+According to the USDA, microwaving your sponges may help to reduce 99.99999% of bacteria.

 • Dishwasher Method: Place the sponge in the top rack and run it through the hottest cycle with a heated dry.
-This cleaning method won’t kill every germ, but it can reduce bacteria and clean off grime.
-Do this daily if you use the sponge a lot.
+This cleaning method won’t kill every germ, but it comes close.
+USDA estimated that the dishwasher can kill 99.99998% of yeasts and mold.

 • Boiling Water: Much like the microwave method.
 Putting your sponge in boiling soapy water can kill some harmful bacteria, but it's not 100% and we can't condone it for getting a sponge clean.
-But if you try it, careful with the hot sponge.
+But if you try it, careful while handling the hot sponge.

 Try not to use the same sponge for everything.
 Have one for dishes and another for counters.
 And if you’re cleaning up after raw meat, don’t risk it—throw it out.